ipfabric/docs/docs/IP_Fabric_API/retrieving_device_log_file.md

     }
     ```

-    This gives you the task ID for the discovery of the device in question.
+    This provides you with the task ID for the discovery of the device in
+    question.

-2. Send a `GET` to `/os/logs/task/XXXXXXXXXXXXX` where `XXXXXXXXXXXXX` is the
+2. Send a `GET` to `/os/logs/task/XXXXXXXXXXXXX`, where `XXXXXXXXXXXXX` is the
    `taskKey` value returned in step 1 for the required network device.
 This
    returns the plain text of the log file for that device discovery.